Underage Festival: 2011

 The event was held on 5 August 2011 at Victoria Park, London and tickets for the event went on sale in January 2011.
-The first line-up of this year's acts was announced on 8 March by Huw Stephens live on BBC Radio 1.
+The first line-up of the year's acts was announced on 8 March by Huw Stephens live on BBC Radio 1.

 Huw Stephens announced that Yasmin, Frankie & The Heartstrings, The Midnight Beast, Yaaks, Spark, Roll Deep, Giggs, Janelle Monáe, Devlin, Fugative The Chapman Family, Maverick Sabre, Brother, Cocknbullkid, Florrie, Crystal Fighters, with Bombay Bicycle Club headlining.
-The Red Bull Bedroom Jam Stage is to be headlined by My Passion, whilst other acts on the stage include Page 44, Blitz Kids And Autumn In Disguise, as well as many more.
-The New Roundhouse Rising stage was opened by Younghearts, an up-and-coming London based indie band with a forthcoming single "Isolation" due to be released soon.
+The Red Bull Bedroom Jam Stage was to be headlined by My Passion, whilst other acts on the stage included Page 44, Blitz Kids And Autumn In Disguise, as well as many more.
+The New Roundhouse Rising stage was opened by Younghearts, an up-and-coming London based indie band with a forthcoming single "Isolation", which was due to be released soon.

 2012

 The event was scheduled to be held on 31 August.
-On 27 July it was announced that due to production issues and the new location, the festival had been cancelled for 2012.
+On 27 July it was announced that, due to production issues and the new location, the festival had been cancelled for 2012.
 Organisers stated they were hopeful of returning to the old site in 2013.